hzoo/hopeinsource.com/season-2/metaphor.md

 [29:41] **Henry**: There's a lot of people that like, it is interesting how there are people that, you know, you could say like there's jQuery and like Backbone, like all these different frameworks that people aren't talking about as much anymore, but they were very important.
 It's still being used right now, so there's, there's a lot of history there.

-[29:57] **Henry**: I know Allen, he was what, the editor of ES6, for JavaScript.
-He just did with Brendan Eich.
-I a book called like **20 Years of JavaScript**.
+[29:57] **Henry**: I know Allen, he was the editor of ES6, for JavaScript.
+He just did with Brendan Eich a book called like **20 Years of JavaScript**.
 I can link it to you later.

 [30:08] **Maggie**: Yeah.
 Cause I'm always, sort of surprised by the lack of explicit cultural writing about, about the community.
 It's funny, it mostly shows up in tweets, right?
 Like tweets that you can tell get tons and tons of likes and retweets.
 Like my favorite account is I am a developer.
 Do you know that one?